Brad Thorn

 He first moved to rugby union in 2001, in his mid-twenties, and played as a lock.
-Over two spells in the sport, became the first player to win a World Cup, a Super Rugby title and the Heineken Cup.
+Over two spells in the sport, he became the first player to win a World Cup, a Super Rugby title and the Heineken Cup.
 He won 59 international caps for New Zealand, and was part of the team that won the 2011 Rugby World Cup.
-Thorn holds the world record for the oldest player to play in the final of a World Cup and win it, aged 36 years, 262 days vs France 23 October 2011.
+Thorn is the oldest player to play in the final of a World Cup and win it, aged 36 years, 262 days.

 Early and personal life

 Thorn was born in Mosgiel, just outside Dunedin in south-eastern Otago.
-When Thorn was five-years-old, his family moved to south-central Otago (Cromwell/Bannockburn).
+When Thorn was five years old, his family moved to south-central Otago (Cromwell/Bannockburn).
 (Note: Sources differ as to whether Thorn resided in Bannockburn or Cromwell, which are roughly five kilometres apart.
 However, Thorn's family did reside in that area and Thorn was educated in the same locations.)
-Moving again, Thorn’s family left for Brisbane, Queensland, Australia when he was nine-years-old (1984), and was educated at Aspley East State School and Aspley State High School.
+Moving again, Thorn’s family left for Brisbane, Queensland, Australia when he was nine years old, and he was educated at Aspley East State School and Aspley State High School.

 Growing up in the northern suburbs of Brisbane, Thorn played junior rugby league for Norths Aspley and Wests Arana Panthers.
+By the age of 12, Thorn had stopped playing rugby league in favour of pursuing a career in Australian rules football (AFL) and was showing promising signs when he was selected to represent the Queensland under-12 state team before a chance meeting with Wayne Bennett at 13 years of age convinced him to return to rugby league.

 With the help of Kangaroos teammate Jason Stevens, Thorn became a born-again Christian in 1998.
 Thorn stated to The Times: “I do feel now I have purpose, believe there is a God that loves me.
 I want be a good father and husband and in a footy context give my best.”
-A few years later, in 2011, Thorn said to Stuff: “I had money, a car, a house – I thought these things would make me happy.
+In 2011, Thorn said “I had money, a car, a house – I thought these things would make me happy.
 But once I got there and got all these things, I still felt unfulfilled.
 I felt empty ... it was only when I put my faith in Jesus that life changed for me.”